fountainment/cherrysoda-engine/README.md

 In this engine, profiling that use tracy profiler is only enabled in "Profile" build:

+(for Visual Studio and Xcode, it's the "RelWithDebInfo" build option)

 ```sh
 # Profile build on Linux
 mkdir build_profile